[Opinion] EU's new migration pact must protect people on the move

 Author bio

 Imogen Sudbery is Brussels director of the International Rescue Committee.
-Birte Hald is the Brussels representative of the Danish Refugee Council
+Birte Hald is the Brussels representative of the Danish Refugee Council.

 Disclaimer